bjks/gfp_gaussian_process/README.md

 The input file is assumed to fullfil the following:
 - the data points of a cell appear as consecutive rows and are in the correct order with repect to time
 - the data set has to include all columns that are set via the `csv_config` file, i.e. time_col, length_col, fp_col
 - the cells can be uniquely identified via the tags provided via `parent_tags` and `cell_tags` and each mother cell has at most 2 daughter cells.
-If that is not the case, a warning will be printed and the `parent_tags` and `cell_tags` are not sufficient
+If that is not the case, the `parent_tags` and `cell_tags` are not sufficient and a warning will be printed.

 ### Output
 ##### Maximization